 What causes non-gonococcal urethritis?

-- Various other bacteria or viruses, most of which are sexually transmitted can cause NGU.
-(For example, herpes simplex, trichomonas, mycoplasma and those germs which cause urinary tract infections.)
+Other bacteria or viruses, most of which are sexually transmitted, can cause NGU.
+(For example, herpes simplex, trichomonas, Mycoplasma genitalium and those germs which cause urinary tract infections.)

 - Injury from a thin, flexible tube (a catheter).